ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/cluster-setup.rst

             Show runtime status of specified model of quorum device provider.
 Using --full will give more detailed output.
 If <cluster name> is specified, only information about the specified cluster will be displayed.

+        booth
+            Print current status of booth on the local node.

         nodes [corosync | both | config]
             View current status of nodes from pacemaker.
 If 'corosync' is specified, view current status of nodes from corosync instead.
 If 'both' is specified, view current status of nodes from both corosync & pacemaker.
 If 'config' is specified, print nodes from corosync & pacemaker configuration.

         pcsd [<node>]...
             Show current status of pcsd on nodes specified, or on all nodes configured in the local cluster if no nodes are specified.

         xml
             View xml version of status (output from crm_mon -r -1 -X).